-Landscaping requirements for parking facilities are described in PTMC Subsection 17.72.190.
-This section applies to all off-street parking facilities in the city except those that are accessory to single or two-family dwellings.
+Landscaping requirements for parking facilities are described in PTMC Subsection 17.72.170.
+This section applies to all off-street parking facilities in the city except those that are accessory to single family or multi-family dwellings of four or fewer units..